apache/echarts-doc/en/tutorial/data-zoom.md

 }
 ```

-Following results can be seen（you can carry out slide and wheel zoom in coordinate system）：
+Following results can be seen（you can carry out slide and wheel zoom in coordinate system）:
 ~[600x300](${galleryViewPath}doc-example/scatter-tutorial-dataZoom-2&edit=1&reset=1)